Fredless

-"Fredless" is episode 5 of season 3 in the television show Angel.
+"Fredless" is the 5th episode of the third season of the American television series Angel.
 Written by Mere Smith and directed by Marita Grabiak, it was originally broadcast on October 22, 2001 on the WB network.
 Fred's parents, Roger and Trish Burkle, arrive in town from Texas to take her home with them, prompting Fred to run away.
 Angel learns that Fred's problems with her mother and father are purely emotional while Mr. and Mrs. Burkle prove themselves to be formidable fighters against demons.
 Meanwhile, the gang is unknowingly in danger after Angel beheads a vicious demon whose head is the breeding ground for a strain of insect demons, causing a swarm of giant cockroaches to lay siege to the hotel in order to retrieve their offspring.

 Plot

 Fred asks about Angel’s relationship with Buffy, curious because he left so abruptly to meet her at the end of the previous episode.
 Cordelia and Wesley put on an overly-dramatic, humorous play that summarizes what Angel and Buffy's off-screen reunion might have been like.
 When Angel returns, he invites Fred out to ice cream, but ends up tracking a Durslar demon into the sewers.
 Fred notices some crystal formations on the sewer wall before Angel sends her back to the Hyperion Hotel for safety.

 The gang reorganize the weapons cabinet, bored and anxious for a job.
 Cordelia discovers an object that could be a weapon or a toaster that Fred was making.
 A couple, Roger and Trish Burkle, enter the hotel searching for assistance in finding their lost daughter, Fred, whom another private detective traced to Angel Investigations.
 The Burkles are oblivious to the supernatural so Cordelia, Wesley, and Gunn lie about Fred's disappearance and their work.
 When Fred returns and sees the couple in the lobby, she dashes upstairs unseen.
 She tries to erase the writing she scribbled over her bedroom walls, then leaves the hotel.

 Angel returns with the severed head of the Durslar demon and is introduced to the Burkles as their associate who also works in movies, hence the "fake" demon head.
 They all head upstairs, but find her room empty.
-While the Burkles wait out in the lobby, Angel and crew converse about the possible reasons for Fred to run away from her parents and whether the Burkles are being completely honest.
+While the Burkles wait out in the lobby, Angel and the crew converse about the possible reasons for Fred to run away from her parents and whether the Burkles are being completely honest.
 They join the Burkles again and everyone splits up to find her.

 After roaming the streets alone, Fred ends up at Caritas and tries to get help from Lorne, who is bitter about the recent fight that destroyed much of his bar.
 She sings without provocation and exposes her obvious fear and panic to him.
 He knows what she's running from and she doesn't realize she's strong enough to face it.